ScotWatson/WorkerTest/docs/window.md

+Fatching involves the following steps:
+- Send the HTTP request to the server
+- Wait for the server to respond
+- Receive the HTTP response from the server

+Once a web page has been fetched, it begins loading.
 When a web page loads, there are three phases: loading, interactive, and complete.

 ## Loading
 The web page starts in the loading phase.
 In this phase, the parser is interpreting the HTML code.
 In this phase, the massage port is already open, so it is important that any windows attempting to send messages must wait before sending a message to allow the scripts for the message event handlers to execute.
 During parsing, some script tags pause the parser.
 No other tags result in pausing the parser.
 The types of script tags are: